 - "A Hacker's Guide to Git" by Joseph Wynn.

-- The #1 confusing topic in asymptotics is best-case/worst-case and big-O/big-Theta.
+- The single most confusing topic in asymptotics is the difference between best-case/worst-case and big-O/Theta/Omega.

 - Common sums: